7 Models

 • Explore variations of the linear model, including generalized linear models and mixed effects models

-• Reason about tradeoffs and strategies for model specification, including the use of control variables
+• Reason about trade-offs and strategies for model specification, including the use of control variables

 In the previous two chapters, we introduced concepts surrounding estimation of an experimental effect and inference about its relationship to the effect in the population.
 The tools we introduced there are for fairly specific research questions, and so are limited in their applicability.
-Once you get beyond the world of two-condition experiments in which each participant contributes one data point from a continuous measure, the simple \(t\)-test is not sufficient.
+Once you get beyond the world of two-condition experiments in which each participant contributes one data point from a continuous measure, the simple t-test is not sufficient.

 In this chapter, we begin to explore how to select an appropriate statistical model to clearly and flexibly reason about these effects.
 A statistical model is a way of writing down a set of assumptions about how particular data are generated, the data generating process.
-Statistical models are the bread and butter tools for estimating particular parameters of interest from empirical data – like the magnitude of a causal effect associated with an experimental manipulation.
+Statistical models are the bread and butter tools for estimating particular parameters of interest from empirical data—like the magnitude of a causal effect associated with an experimental manipulation.
 They can also quantify measurement precision.

 For example, suppose you watch someone tossing a coin and observe a sequence of heads and tails.
 A simple statistical model might assume that the observed data are generated via the flip of a weighted coin.
-From the perspective of the last two chapters, we could estimate a standard error for the estimated proportion of flips that are heads (e.g., for 6 heads out of 8 flips, we have \(\hat{p}= 0.75 \pm 0.17\)), or we could compare the observed proportion against a null hypothesis.
+From the perspective of the last two chapters, we could estimate a standard error for the estimated proportion of flips that are heads (e.g., for six heads out of eight flips, we have p^=0.75±0.17), or we could compare the observed proportion against a null hypothesis.
 From a model-based perspective, however, we instead begin by thinking about where the data came from: we might assume the coin being flipped has some weight (a latent, or unobservable, parameter of the data generating process), and our goal is to determine the most likely value of that weight given the observed data.
 This single unified model can then also be used to make inferences about whether the coin’s weight differs from some null model (a fair coin, perhaps), or to predict future flips.

 This example sounds a lot like the kinds of simple inferential tests we talked about in the previous chapter; not very “model-y.”
 But things get more interesting when there are multiple parameters to be estimated, as in many real-world experiments.
 In the tea-tasting scenario we’ve belabored over the past two chapters, a real experiment might involve multiple people tasting different types of tea in different orders, all with some cups randomly assigned to be milk-first or tea-first.
 What we’ll learn to do in this chapter is to make a model of this situation that allows us to reason about the magnitude of the milk-order effect while also estimating variation due to different people, orders, and tea types.
-This is the advantage of using models: once you are able to reason about estimation and inference in model-based terms, you will be set free from long decision trees and will be able to flexibly make the assumptions that make sense for your data.1
+This is the advantage of using models: once you are able to reason about estimation and inference in model-based terms, you will be set free from long decision trees and will be able to flexibly make the assumptions that make sense for your data.

-• We’ll begin by discussing the ubiquitous framework for building statistical models, linear regression.2 We will then build connections between regression and the \(t\)-test.
+We’ll begin by discussing the ubiquitous framework for building statistical models, linear regression.
+We will then build connections between regression and the t-test.
 This section will discuss how to add covariates to regression models, and when linear regression does and doesn’t work.
 In the following section, we’ll discuss the generalized linear model, an innovation that allows us to make models of a broader range of data types, including logistic regression.
 We’ll then briefly introduce mixed models, which allow us to model clustering in our datasets (such as clusters of observations from a single individual or single stimulus item).
 We’ll end with some opinionated practical advice on model building.

-• If you’re interested in building up intuitions about statistical model building, then we recommend reading this chapter all the way through.
+If you’re interested in building up intuitions about statistical model building, then we recommend reading this chapter all the way through.
 On the other hand, if you are already engaged in data analysis and want to see an example, we suggest that you skip to the last section, where we give some opinionated practical advice on model building and provide a worked example of fitting a mixed effects model and interpreting it in context.

 7.1 Regression models

 There are many types of statistical models, but this chapter will focus primarily on regression, a broad and extremely flexible class of models.
 A regression model relates a dependent variable to one or more independent variables.
-Dependent variables are sometimes called outcome variables, and independent variables are sometimes called predictor variables, covariates, or features.3 We will see that many common statistical estimators (like the sample mean) and methods of inference (like the \(t\)-test) are actually simple regression models.
+Dependent variables are sometimes called outcome variables, and independent variables are sometimes called predictor variables, covariates, or features.
+We will see that many common statistical estimators (like the sample mean) and methods of inference (like the t-test) are actually simple regression models.
 Understanding this point will help you see many statistical methods as special cases of the same underlying framework, rather than as unrelated, ad hoc tests.

-• 7.1.1 Regression for estimating a simple treatment effect
+7.1.1 Regression for estimating a simple treatment effect

-Let’s start with one of these special cases, namely estimating a treatment effect, \(\beta\), in a two-group design.
-In Chapter 5, we solved this exact challenge for the tea-tasting experiment.
-We applied a classical model in which the milk-first ratings are assumed to be normally distributed with mean \(\theta_{\text{M}} = \theta_{\text{T}} + \beta\) and standard deviation \(\sigma\).4
+Let’s start with one of these special cases, namely estimating a treatment effect, β, in a two-group design.
+In , we solved this exact challenge for the tea-tasting experiment.
+We applied a classical model in which the milk-first ratings are assumed to be normally distributed with mean θM=θT+β and standard deviation σ.

-• 4 Here’s a quick reminder that “model” here is a way of saying “set of assumptions about the data generating procedure.”
+4 Here’s a quick reminder that “model” here is a way of saying “set of assumptions about the data generating procedure.”
 So saying that some equation is a “model” is the same as saying that we think this is where the data came from.
-We can “turn the crank” – generate data through the process that’s specified in those equations, e.g., pulling numbers from a normal distribution with mean \(\theta_{\text{T}} + \beta\) and standard deviation \(\sigma\).
+We can “turn the crank”—that is, generate data through the process that’s specified in those equations, such as by pulling numbers from a normal distribution with mean θT+β and standard deviation σ.
 In essence, we’re committing to the idea that this process will give us data that are substantively similar to the ones we have already.

-• 5 Using 0 and 1 is known as dummy coding, and allows us to interpret the parameter as the difference of the treatment group (tea-first) from the baseline (milk-first).
+5 Using 0 and 1 is known as dummy coding and allows us to interpret the parameter as the difference of the treatment group (tea-first) from the baseline (milk-first).
 There are many other ways to code categorical variables, with other interpretations.
 As a practical tip, be careful to check how your variables are coded before reporting anything!

-• Table 7.1: Example tea tasting data.
+Table 7.1: Example tea tasting data (first three observations from each condition).

 id condition X rating (Y)